By Dr. Erika Schwartz

 1. Fever.
 Infants should not have high fevers.
 In the first 6-12 weeks of life most infants carry mother’s immune antibodies that protect from common illnesses.
-If a newborn has a fever of more than 100.4 F rectally a doctor should be contacted..
-Fever dehydrates newborns very quickly so focus on keeping your infant well hydrated.
+If a newborn has a fever of more than 100.4 F measured rectally, a doctor should be contacted.
+Fever dehydrates newborns very quickly, so focus on keeping your infant well hydrated.

 5. Vomiting.
 While it isn’t unusual for infants to spit up after they finish a meal, it is unusual for them to vomit.
-Projectile vomiting- vomiting that shoots out across the room is associated with digestive problems and congenital narrowing of the digestive tract.
-If the baby projectile vomits or just stats vomiting call a doctor.
-Infants get easily dehydrated and dehydration is the most common cause of children requiring hospitalization.
+Projectile vomiting is vomiting that shoots out across the room; it is associated with digestive problems and congenital narrowing of the digestive tract.
+If the baby projectile vomits or just starts vomiting, call a doctor.
+Infants get easily dehydrated, and dehydration is the most common cause of children requiring hospitalization.